initiative-online-print/eudr-iop-standard-exchange-format/SPECIFICATION.md

 - `identifier` (string, optional): unique document identifier (e.g., UUID) within all documents created by the operator
 - `submission_date` (string, required): the date of submission in ISO 8601 format – `yyyy-MM-ddTHH:mm:ss.sssZ`
+- `version` (string, required): the version of the EUDR-X standard the document complies to